 The next subhead, “Loan Charges’” details what the buyer’s mortgage lender is charging.
 You, the seller, may have agreed to pay some or none of these costs.
 It all depends on what you negotiated with the buyer during the closing process.

-Mortgage “points” are additional fees due at closing in the event that the lender offered the borrower a lower interest rate in exchange for upfront costs.
+Mortgage “points” are additional fees due at closing in the event that the buyer “bought down” their rate with an upfront lump sum payment

 - Application Fee

 Charged to the buyer for processing an application for a loan

 - Origination Fee

 Charged to the buyer for preparing and evaluating the loan

 Charged to the buyer for processing the loan

 Mortgage insurance will be charged when the buyer is using a conventional loan and putting less than 20% down on the home

 Daily interest accrued between the closing date and the date of the buyer’s first monthly mortgage payment is due from the buyer at closing

 Other Loan Charges: